 Eligibility to Receive Donated Leave

 Employee shall be eligible to receive donated sick or vacation leave if the employee:

-- Has not, in the two-year period immediately preceding the employee’s need for donated leave, been disciplined for chronic or excessive absenteeism, chronic or excessive lateness or abuse of leave.
+- Has not, in the two-year period immediately preceding the employee’s need for donated leave, been disciplined for chronic or excessive absenteeism, chronic or excessive lateness or abuse of leave; and either

-- Is needed to provide care to a member of the employee’s immediate family who is suffering from a catastrophic health condition or injury.
+- Is needed to provide care to a member of the employee’s immediate family who is suffering from a catastrophic health condition or injury; or

-- Shall receive no more than 260 sick days or vacation days, and shall not receive any such days on a retroactive basis.
+- Leave recipients may not receive more than 260 sick days or vacation days, and shall not receive any such days on a retroactive basis.

 Donor Eligibility Guidelines